Kateryna Bielikova with Viktor, a friend’s dog, in front of two of her acrylic portraits. The photo was taken in the United States.

 Painting amid constant attack

 On 24 February 2022, Russia invades Ukraine.
-Mykolaiv, located on the Black Sea, is strategically important and under constant attack – from land, from sea and from the air.
-Many people flee; others freeze in disbelief.
-Some leave their animals behind because they have no choice – or because they simply do not care.
-Horses, too, are evacuated – flight animals under falling bombs, every metre a test of nerves.
+Mykolaiv, on the Black Sea, is strategically important and comes under constant attack — from land, sea and air.
+Many people flee; others stand frozen in disbelief.
+Some leave their animals behind because they have no choice, or because they simply do not care.
+Horses, too, are evacuated: flight animals under falling bombs, every metre a test of nerves.

-Kateryna leaves the city where she has built her life.
-A Friesian breeder friend in Germany offers her refuge.
-But she declines.
+Kateryna leaves the city where she built her life.
+A Friesian breeder friend in Germany offers her refuge, but she declines.
 A wounded homeland is still a homeland.
-She flees to Drohobych in western Ukraine.
-Nearly a thousand kilometres now separate her from the front.
+Instead, she flees to Drohobych in western Ukraine.
+Nearly a thousand kilometres now separate her from the front line.
 Russian medium-range missiles can reach the region in less than ten minutes, striking residential areas and infrastructure.
-Kateryna keeps painting – sometimes without heating and electricity.
+Kateryna continues to paint– sometimes without heating and electricity.

 “I began to bring more light into my colour palette.”

-Painting remains a constant – and a way of resisting despair.
+Painting remains a constant, and a way of resisting despair.
 “The war has forced me to change,” she says.
-“I have begun exploring new media, especially watercolour, to bring more light into my colour palette.
-My art now seeks healing and humanity, while also expressing resistance.”
-In a post, the Equis Art Gallery in Red Hook, New York, remembers Kateryna and other equine painters who are now working under the constant threat of danger.
+“I have begun to explore new media, especially watercolour, to bring more light into my palette.
+My art now seeks healing and humanity, while also becoming a form of resistance.”
+In a post, the Equis Art Gallery in Red Hook, New York, highlights Kateryna and other artists they represent working under the constant threat of danger.

 The artist with her model, the Orlov Trotter Sky, and his owner, photographed on Ukrainian Independence Day.

 The feeling of not being forgotten by the world strengthens her mental resilience and helps her help others survive.
 Kateryna donates part of the proceeds from her art sales to animals affected by the war.
-She supports wounded soldiers in finding their way back to life through equine therapy.
-One day she hopes to be able to return to her home city.
-It would be another new beginning in a world that had once felt familiar to her.
+She supports wounded soldiers in finding their way back to life through equine therapy, and hopes that one day she will be able to return to her hometown.
+It would be yet another new beginning in a world that had once felt familiar.

 Get in touch